bitnami/charts/bitnami/redis/README.md

 ## Upgrading

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 16.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:
+  - `master.service.port` renamed as `master.service.ports.redis`.
+  - `master.service.nodePort` renamed as `master.service.nodePorts.redis`.
+  - `replica.service.port` renamed as `replica.service.ports.redis`.
+  - `replica.service.nodePort` renamed as `replica.service.nodePorts.redis`.
+  - `sentinel.service.port` renamed as `sentinel.service.ports.redis`.
+  - `sentinel.service.sentinelPort` renamed as `sentinel.service.ports.sentinel`.
+  - `master.containerPort` renamed as `master.containerPorts.redis`.
+  - `replica.containerPort` renamed as `replica.containerPorts.redis`.
+  - `sentinel.containerPort` renamed as `sentinel.containerPorts.sentinel`.
+  - `master.spreadConstraints` renamed as `master.topologySpreadConstraints`
+  - `replica.spreadConstraints` renamed as `replica.topologySpreadConstraints`

 ### To 15.0.0